leoschet/tun-Sie/README.md

 # tun-Sie
 Tun Sie die Zertifikate!

-TunSie is a webApp to automate the replication of certificates, ending with the manual work necessary to **create the same certificate for many people.**
+TunSie is a webApp for automate the replication of certificates, ending with the manual work necessary to **create the same certificate to a lot of people.**

-With a base SVG model of your certificate, you are able to replace the tags on your text for valid information
+With a base SVG model of your certificate, you're able to replace the tags in the certificate's text with valid information!

 # Run, replicate, close!
 Clone the repository using HTTPS